enel-gdh-educational/katacoda-scenarios/version-control/multi-branching/02-checkout1.md

 `git branch <new branch>`
 `git checkout <new branch>`

-Git v2.23 introduced a new command, `git switch`, which works in exactly the same way (e.g. `git switch <new branch`> would) switch you to `<new branch>`).
+*Note: Git v2.23 introduced a new command, `git switch`, which works in exactly the same way (e.g. `git switch <branch_name>` would switch you to that branch).
 The rationale for introducing the `git switch` command is that `checkout` does other things too (we'll see them in a couple of steps), so its functions might be reduced at some point, with `git switch` becoming the standard way to switch branches.
-In Katacoda, however, we can't yet test it, so we're going to use `git checkout`.
+In Katacoda, however, we can't yet test it, so we're going to use `git checkout`.*

 ## Exercise:

-**Before we can write the user manual, we should actually write an installation guide!
+**Before we can write the user manual, we should actually write an installation guide!**

-1. Make sure you're on master.
+**1. Make sure you're on master.**
-2. Create a new branch named `installation`.
+**2. Create a new branch named `installation`.**
-3. Switch to the newly created branch.
+**3. Switch to the newly created branch.**
-4. Create a new empty file called "installation.txt" by using `touch installation.txt`{{execute}}.
+**4. Create a new empty file called "installation.txt" by using `touch installation.txt`.**
-5. Commit the new file to the installation branch.**
+**5. Commit the new file to the installation branch.**